mark-casey/KPM/README.md

         # fix missing deb package deps (if any) not included by 'dpkg -i'
         sudo apt-get install -f

+        # make Kolla build images and deploy faster
+        # DO NOT USE THIS (the nobarrier flag) IN PRODUCTION UNLESS YOU HAVE
+        # THE EQUIPMENT AND KNOW HOW TO MAKE IT "SAFE" (OR WANT TO LOSE
-        # DO NOT DO THIS IN PRODUCTION UNLESS YOU WANT TO LOSE DATA ON THE SI HOST WHEN THERE IS A POWER OUTAGE
+        # DATA ON WHEN THERE IS A POWER OUTAGE)
-        # ...but it does make Kolla build images and deploy faster.
         sudo mount / -o remount,nobarrier,noatime,nodiratime

         # run Docker's installer
         sudo su root -c "curl -sSL https://get.docker.io | bash"

         #sudo usermod -aG docker USER_CHOSEN_AT_OS_INSTALL_GOES_HERE

-        ````

- - Override any of the optional vars that you do not want to use defaults for
+        ```

+ - Log out and log back in for docker group changes to take effect

+ - Set/override vars.
+These are primarily scoped to this repo and used in its Vagrantfile.
+They are used in configuring MAAS and $DPLYR_MGMTNET_IP, for example, is passed in to the kpm-kolla container and used as the docker registry push target when building container images with Kolla.
+While you may need to set these again for some things (perhaps you removed the kpm-kolla container and need to recreate it to rebuild container images and run a 'kolla-ansible upgrade'), these are NOT directly referenced in day-to-day cloud operation.
     ```
     export DPLYR_MGMTNET_IP='10.101.10.15'  # the SI host
     export MAASVM_IPMINET_IP='10.100.10.16'  # the MAAS VM's IP on the IPMI network